What Even Is a Font Generator (And Why Does It Actually Work)

 The trick most people miss is not going all-in on one single font style.
 Mix them.
 Use bold for your name, small caps for your tagline, and maybe a symbol or two for spacing.
 Something like:

-For captions, a stylish font generator for social media captions is useful when you want your first line to stop the scroll.
+For captions, a stylish font for social media is useful when you want your first line to stop the scroll.
 Instagram only shows the first line before a "more" cut-off, so if that line is visually distinctive, it performs better.

 TikTok, Discord, and Twitter Tips That Actually Matter